 South Sudan is renowned for its biodiversity, which includes inter alia a wide range of mammal species and birds.
 Examples of animals that live here are the African elephant, common chimpanzee, lion, buffalo, topi, giant forest hog, hartebeest, bongo antelope, and giraffe.
 The second-largest wildlife migration in the world takes place in South Sudan’s Bandingilo National Park, involving 1.3 million antelopes.

 South Sudan has one of the worlds least developed economy.
 The economy is extremely dependent on oil.
 98% of all government income comes from oil that is exported through North Sudan.
-South and North Sudan splits the revenue from this oil.
+South and North Sudan split the revenue from this oil.
 There is a lot of prospecting for oil being performed and the oil industry might grow quickly in the coming years.
 The economy is also dependent on other natural resources and agricultural products.
 A large part of the population is sustenance farmers.

 The country does not have a stock market at this time.
 There is a company that is working to start a stock and binary options exchange in the country.
 They have however encountered regulatory problems and are unsure when they might be able to open their exchange.
 At the time of writing this, they hope to be able to open in 2019 but are uncertain if they will be able to do so.
 The goal is to open with at least 10 companies listed

-Numerous countries world wide has issued travel advisories urging their citizens to refrain from non-necessary visits to South Sudan due to widespread violence and a politically unstable situation.
-Many countries are also recommending their citizens in South Sudan to leave, if it is safe for them to do so.
+Numerous countries worldwide have issued travel advisories urging their citizens to refrain from non-necessary visits to South Sudan due to widespread violence and a politically unstable situation.
+Many countries are also recommending their citizens in South Sudan to leave if it is safe for them to do so.

 If you are interested in visiting South Sudan, always consult up to date recommendations, as the situation can change rapidly.